Diseases that can be Transmitted by Ticks

 Human anaplasmosis, formerly known as human granulocytic ehrlichiosis (HGE) is a bacterial disease that was first recognized in Minnesota in the early 1990s.
-It is transmitted to people by deer ticks, the same ticks that transmit Lyme disease.
+It is transmitted to people by blacklegged ticks (deer ticks), the same ticks that transmit Lyme disease.
 HA is less common than Lyme disease, however.

 Babesiosis is a protozoan infection that occurs infrequently in Minnesota.
-Approximately 20% of patients diagnosed with Babesiosis also have Lyme disease from the same deer tick bite.
+Approximately 20% of patients diagnosed with Babesiosis also have Lyme disease from the same blacklegged tick (deer tick) bite.

 Mountain Spotted Fever (RMSF)

-Rocky Mountain spotted fever is extremely rare in Minnesota, but isolated cases have been reported from the southern section of the state.
+Rocky Mountain spotted fever is extremely rare in Minnesota, but isolated cases have been reported within the state.

-CDC; Ehrlichiosis caused by Ehrlichia chaffeensis is found throughout much of southeastern and southcentral United States and is not a common disease in Minnesota at this time, although a small number of cases have been reported.
-Ehrlichiosis due to the Ehrlichia murin-like agent was first reported in 2009.
+CDC; Ehrlichiosis caused by Ehrlichia chaffeensis is found throughout much of south-eastern and south-central United States and is not a common disease in Minnesota at this time, although a small number of cases have been reported.
+Ehrlichiosis due to the Ehrlichia muris-like agent was first reported in 2009.
 Since then, low numbers of cases have been reported in Minnesota and Wisconsin.
 Attention: Non-MDH link

 - Powassan (POW) Virus